bikeshedder/thermagate/docs/CAN-Bus_Protocol.md

 - The G1 gateway requests the `SOFTWARE_NUMBER` (0x0199) to detect the existence of devices.
 - The G1 gateway requests basically all known parameters from all devices even if they never report that parameter.
-- Parameters that should be unique are reported by multiple devices with varying values. e.g. the `AUSSENTEMP` (0x000c, outdoor temp.) parameter is reported by `HG1`, `HCM1` and `HCM2`. `HG` reports a value for that parameter that varies sligthly from the `HCM` devices which doesn't make sense to me.
+- Parameters that should be unique are reported by multiple devices with varying values. e.g. the `AUSSENTEMP` (0x000c, outdoor temp.) parameter is reported by `HG1`, `HCM1` and `HCM2`. `HG` reports a value for that parameter that varies sligthly from the `HCM` devices which doesn't seam to make a lot of sense.

 ## A word of caution!